Woman shot, killed in her Chamblee apartment, police say - News Break

 CHAMBLEE, Ga. — Police say a woman was shot and killed early Saturday morning at an apartment complex in Chamblee.

-Police said they responded to reports of a shooting at the Bedford Park apartments at 5:38 a.m.
-Police found a woman with gunshot wounds inside her apartments.
+Police said they responded to reports of a shooting at the Bedford Park apartments at 5:38 a.m..
+Police found a woman with gunshot wounds inside her apartment.
 The woman, who police have not identified, was taken to the hospital, where she died.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]